Consteel/manual/docs/manual/2_0_file-handling/2_5_ifc-import-and-export.md

 <!-- wp:paragraph -->

-The IFC import function of ConSteel supports the importation of those ifc files, which were exported with the following format scheme:
+The IFC import function of Consteel supports the importation of those ifc files, which were exported with the following format scheme:

 <!-- /wp:paragraph -->